Frequently Asked Questions

-Yes, you can change your details at any time online, however you can’t change the breed of your pet.
+Yes, you can change your details at any time online, however you can’t change the breed of your pet, microchip number or your name.
 Australia Post says 17% of Australians move every year, so it is very important that your contact details are kept up to date.
-If you are a Global Micro Gold member we will send you a reminder email every quarter to ensure your details are up to date, to give you a greater chance of being reunited with your pet should it ever go missing.Back to top
+If you are a Global Micro Gold member we will send you a reminder email every year to ensure your details are up to date, giving you a greater chance of being reunited with your pet should it ever go missing.Back to top

 Can I change the ownership details of my animal?

 Yes, you can change details of your pet ownership at any time.
 Follow this link to our Change Owner page to see how simple it is: Change OwnerBack to top